-Our Love Of 'All-Natural' Is Causing A Vanilla Shortage
+Our Love Of 'All Natural' Is Causing A Vanilla Shortage

 This past March, there was a big setback: A cyclone hit Madagascar, destroying perhaps a third of the crop, pushing prices up even more.

 Vanilla pods are so precious, theft has become a major problem.
 Farmers are so worried about their crops being stolen directly from their fields that they are harvesting the beans much too early.
 For vanilla lovers, it's doubly bad news.
-Not only are vanilla beans scarce and expensive; the quality is generally quite poor, too.
+Not only are vanilla beans scarce and expensive, the quality is generally quite poor, too.